8 In-App Training Formats and How to Deliver Useful Product Education

 A strong in-app guidance strategy can enable your users to explore and understand your product better.
 This, in turn, lets them customize the tool for their job to be done and maximize the value they derive from it.

 When building your strategy, don’t focus solely on user activation.
-You don’t want to forget about your users once activated.
-Think long-term and aim for higher product adoption and customer retention with in-app training.
+You don’t want to forget about your users once they’re activated.
+Think long-term and aim for higher product adoption and customer retention with continuous in-app training.

 Boost product adoption and